Downloads

 Universal Credit

-• UC Calculation Sheet – April 2022-23 – To download your copy, please click here
+• UC Calculation Sheet – April 2023-24 – To download your copy, please click on the link that will soon appear here

 • A simple flowchart of who claims UC and who claims PC or legacy benefits .
 Amended to take account of the end of the SDP Gateway from 27th January 2021.
 To download your copy, please click here

 • More detailed changes of circumstances table: When do you have to switch to UC? and When do you have a choice? .Amended for the end of the SDP Gateway.
-To download your copy, please click here
+To download your copy, please click on the link that will shortly appear here

-• Surviving a claim for UC: Top Tips – To download your copy, please click here.
+• Surviving a claim for UC: Top Tips – To download your copy, please click on the link that will shortly appear here.

 4. Chapters from previous editions